 2. Do my profit margins allow me to cover the cost of factoring with a comfortable profit?

 Although factoring has a number of advantages, invoice factoring is not the cheapest form of financing in the market.
-It’s actually more expensive than most conventional forms of business financing.
+It costs more than many bank-offered forms of business financing.
 Costs vary based on your sales volume, invoice diversification, and customer credit quality.
 As a rule of thumb, companies can benefit from factoring invoices if their profit margins are at least 15%.
 Note this is not an absolute rule and every situation is unique.
 Ultimately, the company owner or CEO to determines if factoring is a good fit for the business.

 3. Are my customers creditworthy?